httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 * Add example for Token; tweak example field names (#1147).
 * Editorial improvements.
 * Note that exceeding implementation limits implies failure.
+* Talk about specifying order of Dictionary members and Parameters, not cardinality.

 ## Since draft-ietf-httpbis-header-structure-17